Neal Huntington: 2019

 Despite making win-now moves like the trade for Archer and Keone Kela the summer before, the Pirates had a quiet offseason in 2019, spending only $7 million on major league free agents.
 The Pirates were nonetheless expected to be contenders in a tight National League Central Division.
 After jumping out to a 12–6 start, the Pirates spent much of the first half of the season around .500, but went into the All-Star break only 2.5 games out of first place.
 Despite an underwhelming rotation, the team's offense was powered by a breakout season from Josh Bell and impressive play from Bryan Reynolds, who was acquired by Huntington in the McCutchen trade of 2018.

 The Pirates fell apart in the second half of the season, going 25–48.
 In addition to their on-field struggles, the team suffered from problems off the field as well, including brawls, fights between players in the clubhouse, and the arrest of closer Felipe Vazquez.
 The Pirates finished with a 69–93 record, the team's worst since 2010.
 Clint Hurdle was fired before the final game of the season, and Huntington initially led efforts to find his replacement.
 Huntington was relieved of his duties on October 28, a few days after Travis Williams had been named the new team president.

 Second Stint in Cleveland

 2022

-After several years out of baseball, on March 14, 2022 the Cleveland Guardians hired Huntington as a Special Assistant of Baseball Projects.
+After two and half years out of baseball, on March 14, 2022 the Cleveland Guardians hired Huntington as a special assistant of baseball projects.